qq1012510777/cuDFNsys/Manual/Manual.md

 The mesh, flow and particle tracking simulations are also similar.
 When click corresponding buttons, one should fill parameters to entries, the meaning of the entries can be obtained by click red `Help` buttons.

 The GUI also supports Monte Carlo iterations under the same condition (stochastic DFNs), just for DFN and mesh generation and flow simulation.

+For visualizations, the GUI will use Matplotlib or Mayavi (see README.md for its installation).